Joel-OConnor/stranger-things-code-challenge/README.md

 ### Test

-To run tests simply run `npm install ; npm test` in your console.
+To run tests simply run `npm install ; npm test` in your console, or if you have installed dependancies already just run `npm test`.

 Thanks!